-A Contravention Order is an order which states that the other party has fail to comply with the interim court order and can result in the other party being fine or even held in contempt of court.
+A Contravention Order is an order which states the other party has failed to comply with the interim court order.
+And can result in the other party being fine or even held in contempt of court.

 In addition, you may also be able to appeal the interim order to the family court, depending on the circumstances.

 You must explain why it is urgent and provide evidence to support your claim.
-Additionally, if you feel that the interim order made by the family court was wrong or unjustifiy, you can appeal it.
+Additionally, if you feel that the interim order made by the family court was wrong or unjustified.
+You can appeal it.

 The appellate court will review all relevant evidence and arguments before deciding.
-However, if your appeal relates to an urgent matter, the appeals process can be expedite to ensure that justice is serve swiftly.
+However, if your appeal relates to an urgent matter.
+The appeals process can be expedited to ensure that justice is served swiftly.